Walk...

 God is Light; God is Truth, so...
 Light = Truth.

-John had a special revelation of Jesus and the fact that He was truth and life.
-I John Chapter 1:1-10 says, ãThat which was from the beginning, which we have heard, which we have seen with our eyes, which we have looked at and our hands have touched--this we proclaim concerning the Word of life.
-The life appeared; we have seen it and testify to it, and we proclaim to you the eternal life, which was with the Father and has appeared to us.
-We proclaim to you what we have seen and heard, so that you also may have fellowship with us (the same that we have).
-And our fellowship is with the Father and with his Son, Jesus Christ.
-We write this to make our joy complete (in seeing you included in this fellowship) This is the message we have heard from him and declare to you: God is light; in him there is no darkness at all.
-If we claim to have fellowship with him yet walk in the darkness, we lie and do not live by the truth.
-But if we walk in the light, as he is in the light, we have fellowship with one another, and the blood of Jesus, his Son, purifies us from all sin.
-If we claim to be without sin, we deceive ourselves and the truth is not in us.
-If we confess our sins, he is faithful and just and will forgive us our sins and purify us from all unrighteousness.
-If we claim we have not sinned, we make him out to be a liar and his word has no place in our lives.ä
+1 John 1:1-10 says, “That which was from the beginning, which we have heard, which we have seen with our eyes, which we have looked upon, and our hands have handled, concerning the Word of live – the life was manifested, and we have seen, and bear witness, and declare to you that eternal life which was with the Father and was manifested to us – that which we have seen and heard we declare to you, that you also may have fellowship with us (the same that we have); and truly our fellowship is with the Father and with His Son Jesus Christ.
+And these things we write to you that your joy may be full (in seeing you included in this fellowship).
+This is the message which we have heard from Him and declare to you, that God is light and in Him is no darkness at all.
+If we say that we have fellowship with Him, and walk in darkness, we lie and do not practice the truth.
+But if we walk in the light as He is in the light, we have fellowship with one another, and the blood of Jesus Christ His Son cleanses us from all sin.
+If we say that we have no sin, we deceive ourselves, and the truth is not in us.
+If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness.
+If we say that we have not sinned, we make Him a liar, and His word is not in us.”

 Living in the light means opening up the depth of our souls, which includes our emotions.
-I believe that Daniel spent the night in the lionâs den telling God exactly how he felt.
+I believe that Daniel spent the night in the lion’s den telling God exactly how he felt.
 He brought to Him all his fears, sin and faith, and whatever else he was feeling.

 Confession brings us into the light, but not ordinary confession.
+We need to confess our real feelings and emotions.

-Confession brings The Cross
+Confession brings the Cross.

 1. We were damaged by sin; confession opens our hurts to God.